 In the context of producing an LP of a single player game, the nature of both playing well and of the play community are fundamentally changed.
 Playing single player video games does not require active membership in a play community, although as James Paul Gee (2003) asserts, membership in an affinity group where practices of play are shared has long been a hallmark of video game play.
 In the context of our LP Prepare to Suffer with Paul & Mo, Moses and Paul have entered into a broader affinity space around Dark Souls that Moses has previously theorized as a nested community of practice (Wolfenstein, 2011) in that video games, LPs, and Dark Souls can all be considered as connected affinity spaces, some of which can be characterized as play communities.
 Considering both players and audience of an LP as members of a play community certainly squares with DeKoven's construction of the idea, and furthermore Smith, Obrist, & Wright (2013) have specifically explored both performer and viewer as co-participants in streaming gameplay with each role benefiting from unique incentives.

-While we cannot speak to the experience of any of the small number of viewers of our channel who are not us, we can speak to the composite play activity which is recording an LP of a game.
+While we cannot directly speak to the experience of any of the small number of viewers of our channel who are not us since we have only spoken with one audience member who began viewing the series following the GLS 11 presentation, we can speak to the composite play activity which is recording an LP of a game.
 There is no doubt that play in the context of an LP consists of both actual gameplay and commentating as Smith, Obrist, & Wright describe.
 In fact, Paul's playful engagement with the activity is built almost entirely around engaging in speculative commentary, offering color, and in certain moments offering advice to Moses.
 However, by both explicit and tacit agreement between us, advice given by Paul has been extremely limited, as part of our mutual consideration of what makes a first playthrough of a game like Dark Souls well-played is severe gating around the player's knowledge of what lies ahead, and limiting reliance on external sources for strategy and guidance except under relatively extreme conditions.
+At the same time, since an LP is fundamentally performative and designed for consumption by an at least theoretical audience, Paul has intervened to offer advice on a number of occasions to either make sure Moses explores an opportunity that might only be accessible in an extremely limited way, or simply to prevent him from wasting an inordinate amount of time such that it would be frustrating for both us and our viewers.